mib-dotnet/XmlJSon_Viceversa-Converter/README.md

 # xmlToJson

-> Library-free Javascript Singleton to convert ugly XML to JSON. < 1k minified.
+> Library-free Javascript Singleton to convert ugly XML to JSON

 ## Overview

-One of the companies I worked for supplied data via RESTful APIs that returned ugly XML.
-Who uses XML anymore?
-Are there other libraries out there?
-Sure.
-Many of them are predicated on jQuery or other libraries and the resulting structure sometimes.... meh.
-Not exactly without some overhead.

 I wanted something simple that came as close to native JSON as I could get, so I wrote up this simple Singleton to handle the conversion.